Kerbalism/Kerbalism/README.md

   All Kerbals require a constant supply of Food and Oxygen to survive.
 All manned command pods can store a small amount of both, and a few container parts are included.
 Kerbals can go without Food for a few days, but will last only a few minutes if deprived of Oxygen.

-#QUALITY OF LIFE

-  Do not underestimate the consequences of living in extremely close quarters for extremely long time.
-Kerbals will lose their mind, and their lives, if placed in cramped vessels for a long time.
-Mitigate this problem by providing ample living space and entertainment, and by rotating the crew regularly.
-Some stock parts provide entertainment, like the cupola.
-  When Kerbals start to breakdown, science data may be lost and parts may be damaged.

 #SCRUBBERS